0xReLogic/Chronos/docs/sql-reference.md

 ```

 **Behavior:**
-- Single-node mode: Statements buffered until COMMIT
+- Statements buffered until COMMIT
-- Distributed mode: Transactions not supported (each statement is atomic)
+- Buffering is in-memory (not persisted across process restarts)
+- Distributed mode: BEGIN/COMMIT/ROLLBACK are replicated via Raft like other write statements

 **Limitations:**
-- No distributed transactions
+- Not durable across process restarts (buffer is in-memory)
+- COMMIT is best-effort (no rollback if a buffered statement fails)
 - No isolation levels
 - No savepoints
-- Single-row ACID only in distributed mode

 ---